There comes a time when the useful life of an oil platform comes to an end - at least when it comes to drilling for oil.

 What about liability?

-Through the R2R process, the oil well is capped and the upper 85ft of platform structure is removed at the expense of the oil company, leaving the remaining structure in place so that is can continue to support marine life.
+Through the R2R process, the oil well is capped and the platform structure is modified at the expense of the oil company, so that is can continue to support marine life.
 The oil company then donates the underwater platform to the state to manage as an artificial reef, while retaining financial liability for the oil well should there be leakage.